-At DSM, reinvention is in our blood (we are a science company, after all).
+Reinvention is in our blood (we are a science company, after all).
 From the depths of the Dutch State Mines over a century ago we’ve transformed ourselves into something truly bright: a global science-based company specializing in ensuring the world is healthier, happier and safer.
 And we’re still evolving, becoming part of DSM-Firmenich in 2023 to establish the leading creation and innovation partner in nutrition, beauty and well-being....

 DSM was established in 1902 by the Dutch government to mine coal reserves in the southern province of Limburg.
 To this day we still use the English translation (Dutch State Mines) of the company's original name, De Nederlandse Staatsmijnen.
 Now, however, it has a more relevant (albeit less formal) meaning for our people: Doing Something Meaningful.

 We’ve always been an ambitious company.
 Our evolution has continued unabated after the last coal mine closed in the early 70s.
 In the decades since then we have undertaken several strategic transformations to become the company we are today, as we focus on creating science-based health and nutrition solutions for the world.

 At the end of the 20th century, DSM entered biotechnology for the first time with the acquisition of Gist-brocades.
 This marked the start of a major period of transformation and was followed by the sale of our petrochemical activities to Sabic in 2002 and the acquisition of Roche Vitamins & Fine Chemicals in 2003.
 In the following years, DSM further focused and streamlined its portfolio with further acquisitions in human nutrition (Martek, Fortitech); food & beverage (First Choice Ingredients, Vestkorn Milling); and animal nutrition (Tortuga, Biomin) - to name just a few.

 Today, our acquisitions are an integral part of DSM, providing additional scientific solutions that solve real problems for people and the planet.